danilodileo/magmap/docs/usage.md

 You can provide a custom Kraken2 database using the parameter `--kraken2_db`.
 For detailed instructions on building a database, please refer to the [Kraken2 documentation](https://ccb.jhu.edu/software/kraken2/).

-If you do not specify a custom database, the pipeline supports several prebuilt databases via the `--kraken2_db_type` parameter.
-Available options:

-- `mini` Minimal database.
-Useful if you just want to test the pipeline
-- `GTDB v226` Bacterial and Archaeal database. it is a really big database, make sure to have enough disk space (644GB)
-- `standard` Refseq archaea, bacteria, viral, plasmid, human, UniVec_Core.
-(92GB)

 Example usage:

 ```bash